 Message initiation

 The initiating application creates a message with data values as defined in the appropriate chapter of this Standard.
 The fields shown below SHOULD be valued in the MSH segment (as defined under the MSH segment definition of this chapter).
 The message is encoded according to the applicable rules and sent to the lower level protocols, which will attempt to deliver it to the responding application.
-(For definitions of the MSH fields see Section 2.13.9, "")
+(For definitions of the MSH fields see Section 2.13.9, "MSH - Message Header segment")